Animal cafe: Cat café

-Cat cafés are one of the most common animal cafes, perhaps due to the popularity of cats as pets.
+Cat cafés are one of the most common animal cafés, perhaps due to the popularity of cats as pets.
 A number of different types of cats can be found at cat cafés.
-Sometimes cats are allowed in all public areas of the cafe but in other cases there is a separate play area where people can play with the cats.
+Sometimes cats are allowed in all public areas of the café but in other cases there is a separate play area where people can play with the cats.

-Some cat cafes have cats which are available for adoption, such as those which were strays.
+Some cat cafés have cats which are available for adoption, such as those which were strays.